 That's why we let you use SoftRAID for free for 30 days to see how powerful it is.
 Just download the current version and start using SoftRAID's incredible features.
-If you decide to buy it, we'll send you a serial number so you can continue to use.
+If you decide to purchase, we'll send you a serial number so you can continue to use it.

 I have 3 RAID devices attached to my Mac Mini.

 A Drobo 5D, an OWC 4 disk Thunderbolt chassis and a cheap third party USB 3 4 disk chassis.

 The Drobo is great, very flexible but very expensive.

 The OWC and the Third party chassis are converted into near Drobo capability but at a fraction of the cost.

 I have had drive failures prewired on both Drobo and my 2 SoftRAID chassis and the rebuild, performance, warning etc. was almost identical in experience.

 Overall I am very happy with SoftRAID, it gives me a lot more options than Drobo and really does not tax my Mac Mini at all.